forta-network/docs/docs/scanner-quickstart.md

 !!! note "JSON-RPC APIs"
     Detection bots are able to call JSON-RPC APIs using the scan node's configured endpoints.
 By default, this is the `scan.jsonRpc.url` but one can separate bot-specific traffic by specifying a `jsonRpcProxy.jsonRpc.url`.
 We suggest setting this as your own node's JSON-RPC API endpoint if you are running one.
 If not, it is better to set this as a different JSON-RPC API endpoint than `scan.jsonRpc.url`.

+!!! important "Other chains"
-**If your node is scanning chains other than Ethereum mainnet,** please checkout the final section to see options.
+    If your node is scanning chains other than Ethereum mainnet, please checkout [Scanning other chains](#scanning-other-chains) section to see examples.

+#### HTTP

-Here is an example configuration to scan Ethereum mainnet using [Alchemy](alchemy-partnership.md) Growth plan:
+Here is an example configuration to scan Ethereum mainnet using [Alchemy](alchemy-partnership.md) Growth plan and HTTP endpoints:

 ```yaml
 chainId: 1